No Dogs Available

 What are “Dogs Like Arlo?”

 “Dogs Like Arlo” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Arlo loves nothing more than our two Boston Terriers, Boomer and Cozy.
 He is super sweet and humble.
 He loves strangers and goes crazy for new people.
 His favorite thing to do is help us make coffee because he always gets some whipped cream.
 Arlo loves to play and gets the zoomies multiple times a day.
 Although he is the sweetest puppy, he can be super stubborn and strong willed.
 We love him anyway!”